jedell/jedell.github.io/content/bfs.md

 ## Experiments

 We tasked LSTM models to forecast quarterly data of business birth rates using 500 exogenous variables pulled from the FRED API.
 The models were tasked with making single-step predictions, forecasting one quarter into the future based on previous data.
 We tested the models with and without two key variables: work from home (WFH) and regulation per capita as well as with varying context input sizes.
-The forecast horizon was set to 7 quarters corresponding to the peak of business formation rates occuring at the end of 2021.
+The forecast horizon was set to 7 quarters corresponding to the peak of business formation rates occurring at the end of 2021.

 ## Results
 After training the LSTM models, we compared the post-COVID business formation rates with and without two key variables: work from home (WFH) and regulation per capita: